 If you have a trainer you can trust or friend that knows their stuff, have them take a look.
-Otherwise, consider checking out The Lifting Library, which is an exceptionally underpriced video product by my co-author Eric and his coaching team.
+Otherwise, consider checking out The Lifting Library, by my co-author Eric and his coaching team.

 These Are Principles and Guidelines, Not Rules